By Wil Dubois

 Why a Needle?

 Insulin needs to be injected.
 Why?
 Why can’t we have a pill?
 Well, remember that I told you that it’s actually a protein?
-If you put it in a pill, your stomach mistakes it for a T-bone steak, and digests it.
+If you put it in a pill, your stomach mistakes it for a T-bone steak and digests it.
 Trust me, pharma companies big and small are working night and day on a work-around to put insulin into a pill, but with no great success yet.

 Okay, why can’t we have a patch?
 Well, remember that I told you that insulin has an atomic weight of 5808?
 In plain English, that means it has a very big butt.
 It’s a huge, mongo molecule.
 Too big, in fact, to fit through your skin.
 That’s why nothing happens if you pour insulin onto your hands.
 Again, the friendly pharma folks are working on ways to stretch the skin to force the molecules in, and we’ll probably see insulin patches before we see insulin pills.
-Phase III clinical trails are soon to begin, using ultrasonic technology to force the large insulin molecule through the skin—but don’t hold your breath.
+Phase III clinical trials are soon to begin, using ultrasonic technology to force the large insulin molecule through the skin—but don’t hold your breath.
 Even if it works, there are lots of dosing problems to be solved.
 The I-patch is still years away.

 In the meantime, to get insulin through your skin and into your body without being digested, a needle is involved.
 That needle might be attached to an ol’ fashioned insulin syringe, something called an insulin pen, or an insulin pump.